shuochenbupt365/BUPT-333-DATA/README.md

 ![Image](Udataset.png)

-Dataset can be downloaded [here](https://pan.baidu.com/s/1PBhft5-qz-xYo9UJW6-csQ), extraction code：uv9u.
+Dataset can be downloaded  it on Baidu Cloud Disk[here](https://pan.baidu.com/s/1PBhft5-qz-xYo9UJW6-csQ),  Baidu Cloud extraction code：uv9u.
 Total in size = 48.05G.
 Data was caputred 29frames/s, and the resolution of each frame is 1280*960.

 ## Demo

 ![Image](Logo1.png)

-Demo video for An Adaptive Framework for Multi-Vehicles Ground Speed Estimation in Airborne Videos can be download [here](https://pan.baidu.com/s/1rL0J8Nkp8JQyscV3yNg4lw), extraction code：jiav.
+Demo video for An Adaptive Framework for Multi-Vehicles Ground Speed Estimation in Airborne Videos can be download it on Baidu Cloud Disk[here](https://pan.baidu.com/s/1rL0J8Nkp8JQyscV3yNg4lw), Baidu Cloud extraction code：jiav.